Today's Articles

 *Patricia Smith was born on this date in 1955.
 She is a Black poet, spoken-word performer, playwright, author, writing teacher, and former journalist.

 Smith is a four-time individual National Poetry Slam champion.
 Patricia Smith is the first Black woman to publish a weekly metro column for the Boston Globe.
 Her accomplishments include a Guggenheim fellowship, acceptance as a Civitellian, a National Endowment for the Arts grant recipient, and a two-time winner of the Pushcart Prize.
-She is a former fellow of Yaddo and the MacDowell Colony and the most successful poet of the National Poetry Slam competition.
+She is a former Yaddo and the MacDowell Colony fellow and the most successful poet of the National Poetry Slam competition.
 Smith is a professor at the College of Staten Island, a core faculty member in the MFA program at Sierra Nevada College, and a resident in VONA and the Vermont College of Fine Arts Post-Graduate Residency Program.

 She has read her poetry at venues including the Poets Stage in Stockholm, Urban Voices in South Africa, Rotterdam's Poetry International Festival, the Aran Islands International Poetry and Prose Festival, and on tour in Germany, Austria, and Holland.
 In the U.S., she's performed at the National Book Festival, Carnegie Hall, and the Dodge Poetry Festival.
 A selection of Smith's poetry was produced as a one-woman play by Nobel Prize-winner Derek Walcott and performed at both Boston University Playwrights Theater and the historic Trinidad Theater Workshop.
 Another play, based on Life According to Motown, was staged by Company One Theater in Hartford, Ct., and reviewed favorably in The New York Times.